 - Landladies or private owners

-- Private persons or families that offer accommodation, including the monthly payment of a number of services, like cleaning, laundry, meals, etc., negotiated with the guest.
+- Private individuals or families that offer accommodation, including the monthly payment of a number of services, such as cleaning, laundry, meals, etc., to be negotiated with the guest.

 - Private accommodation agencies

-- A convenient, albeit not cheap (because they charge a fee for their services), way of finding accommodation in Madrid for weeks or months is to engage the services of an accommodation agency.
+- A convenient, albeit not inexpensive (because they charge a fee for their services), way of finding accommodation in Madrid for weeks or months is to engage the services of an accommodation agency.

 - University Halls of Residence (Colegios Mayores)

 - There are many possible choices in the Ciudad Universitaria area, but applications should be submitted in advance: the closing date for applications usually ends in late May.
-They are quite expensive (as of 550 euros per month), but they do provide board and services like cleaning, laundry, library, sports facilities, cultural and recreational activities in return.
-Madrid Regional Government offers a Hall of Residence search service.
+They are quite expensive (beginning at 550 euros per month), but they do provide board and services such as cleaning, laundry, library, sports facilities and cultural and recreational activities in return.
+Madrid's Regional Government offers a Hall of Residence search service.
 Some University Halls of Residence are:

 How much does it cost to live in Madrid?

-Although not as expensive as other European capitals, Madrid is not a cheap city to live in.
+Although not as expensive as other European capitals, Madrid is not an inexpensive city to live in.
 For example, the cost of renting a one-bedroom flat starts at around 400 euros per month.
-You can find rooms in shared flats as of 200 euros per month.
-All these prices depend, of course, on the area and do not include the proportional cost of water, electricity, phone, communal charges, etc.
+You can find rooms in shared flats starting at 200 euros per month.
+Of course, all these prices depend on the area and do not include the proportional cost of water, electricity, phone, communal charges, etc.

 Note for international students: the Spanish Government will not issue a student's visa required for residence in Spain unless you have a means of guaranteeing your livelihood.
 An amount of money held in a bank account or a grant award is acceptable proof for this purpose.
-We suggest that you contact your nearest embassy or consulate in due time.
+We suggest that you contact your nearest embassy or consulate sufficiently beforehand.

 How can I improve my Spanish or my English?

-It is recommended to the students in this graduate program a good knowledge of Spanish and English.
-The UPM offers through the Language Program for the Internationalization different possibilities of studying languages.
-For this, are scheduled during the year several courses of Spanish language and culture, as well as courses in other languages such as English, German, Chinese, etc..
-In any case, in Madrid there are many language schools with a wide variety of prices and schedules.
+Students applying for this postgraduate programme should have a good knowledge of Spanish and English.
+The UPM offers different options for studying languages through the Centro de Lenguas.
+To this end, several Spanish language and culture courses, as well as courses in other languages, such as English, German, Chinese, etc., are scheduled throughout the year.
+In any case, there are many language schools with a wide variety of prices and schedules in Madrid.

-How can I certify to having an English language proficiency level of B2 or equivalent?
+How can I certify that I have an English-language proficiency level of B2 or equivalent?

-To be eligible to take the master’s degree, students must have a specified level of English proficiency to assure that they will be able to follow the lectures.
+To be eligible for a Master programme at UPM, students must have a specified level of English proficiency, sufficient to ensure that they will be able to follow the lectures.
 The Council of Europe has established a number of language proficiency levels through the Common European Framework of Reference for Languages: Learning, Teaching, Assessment (CEFR).
 A person with a B2 level of language proficiency is considered to have the following knowledge and skills:

 - Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her ﬁeld of specialization.